Gut bacteria cause IBS

 Recent studies have shown that an imbalance in gut bacteria (known as dysbiosis) may contribute to the development of IBS.
 This is supported by the fact that many people develop IBS following an episode of acute gastroenteritis, which affects the composition of the gut bacteria.
 Studies have also shown differences in the gut bacteria of those with IBS compared with healthy individuals.

-The increasing body of research showing the positive effects of prebiotics, probiotics, and diet on the symptoms of IBS would also suggest that the gut bacteria play a significant role and supporting bacterial balance may help to reduce symptoms.
+The increasing body of research showing the positive effects of prebiotics, probiotics, and diet on the symptoms of IBS would also suggest that gut bacteria play a significant role, and supporting bacterial balance may help to reduce symptoms.

 Want to know more?